Skip to main content

 Exempting Assignments for Students

-Educators can use the new Exemptions feature to remove specific lessons, assignments, tests, or quizzes from a student’s course experience.
+Educators can use the Exemptions feature to remove specific lessons, assignments, tests, quizzes, or entire topics from a student's course experience.

 When an item is exempted, it is completely removed from the student's view and does not count toward their grade or course progress.